minheq/inday/README.md

 delete

-- see where the card exists from the Card
+- see where the card exists from the Note
 - go to those lists and remove itself from there